rmarji/AI-Principles-Book/content/chapters/chapter-6.md

 **Agents That Learn Your Decision Patterns**

-Future decision agents will develop deep understanding of your individual decision style—where your intuitions are reliably excellent, where your blind spots consistently appear, what types of information you find most persuasive.
+Future decision agents will develop deep understanding of your individual decision style-where your intuitions are reliably excellent, where your blind spots consistently appear, what types of information you find most persuasive.
 This personalized calibration will enable increasingly targeted support that strengthens where you are weak without interfering where you are strong.

 **Predictive Decision Support**